If you are experiencing a medical emergency please dial 911 immediately

 A doctor places the pacemaker in the chest.
 The pacemaker has three wires, or leads, that connect to the heart.
 One lead is in the right atrium (upper chamber).
 A second lead is in the right ventricle.
-The third lead is in a vein, called the coronary sinus branch vessel, which is on the outside of the left ventricle.
+The third lead is in a vein on the outside of the left ventricle.
+This vein is called the coronary sinus branch vessel.

 Author: Healthwise Staff